-The Texas Association of REALTORS® since the 1990s has offered members the Release of Earnest Money form.
+The Texas REALTORS® since the 1990s has offered members the Release of Earnest Money form.
 The Texas Real Estate Commission this month proposed its own version of such a form, and TAR opposes the adoption of the TREC form.

 Below are details of why TAR does not support TREC’s proposed form.
 If you agree, send your comments to firstname.lastname@example.org.